NoorAlqassab/Trending-YouTube-Video-/README.md

 9. The video that have been the most trend 2017, 2018?
 ## How to Run

-1-Open the Jupyter notebook or Python script (e.g., analysis.ipynb)
+1-Open the Jupyter notebook in JupyterLab.
-in your preferred environment (VSCode, JupyterLab, etc.)

 2-Run the cells step-by-step.
 The dataset must be downloaded manually from Kaggle and placed in the working directory.

 ## Dependencies

 Make sure the following Python libraries are installed: